luzid-app/luzid-app.github.io/content/blog/luzid-alpha-prerelease/index.md

 authors = ["Thorsten Lorenz"]

 [extra]
 lead = "🎉 It's been a long time coming.
-The first Luzid Alpha is here! 🎉"
+The first Luzid Alpha is here!"

 [page]
 toc = true